korjavin/graphqlTinyExample/README.md

 2. A GraphQL server that serves data from the database, with filtering capabilities
 3. A CLI client that can query the GraphQL server
 4. Docker configurations for all components
+5. Support for GraphQL mutations and real-time subscriptions

 ## Project Structure